Michael Mison

 Michael 'Monster' Mison (born 8 November 1975) is an English former professional footballer who played as a midfielder.
-He played in the Football League with Fulham, before dropping into non-League football with Rushden & Diamonds, St Albans City and Sutton United.
+He played in the Football League with Fulham, before dropping into non-League football with Rushden & Diamonds, Stevenage FC and Sutton United.

 Career

 Mison started his career with Fulham where he made a total of 73 appearances, scoring seven goals in all competitions.
 He then dropped into non-League football moving to Conference National club Rushden & Diamonds in 1997, and onto St Albans City and Sutton United in 2001.